section-engineering-education/engineering-education/content/articles/java-arguably-the-king-of-programming-languages-but-is-it-the-best-language-for-artificial-intelligence-projects/index.md

 According to [Statista](https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/), Java is one of the most widely used programming languages worldwide as of 2021.
 But is Java the most popular language for AI projects?

-In this article, we will look at how Java is used in AI, why you should develop your AI solutions in Java, and how Java compares to other top AI programming languages.
+In this article, we will look at how Java is used in AI, why you should develop your AI solutions in Java and how Java compares to other top programming languages in developing AI solutions.

 ### Table of Contents
 - [How is Java used in AI?](#how-is-java-used-in-ai?)